GitauHarrison/notes/deploy_to_heroku.md

     if not app.debug and not app.testing:
         # ...

+        # Heroku logs to stdout
         if app.config['LOG_TO_STDOUT']:
             stream_handler = logging.StreamHandler()
             stream_handler.setLevel(logging.INFO)
             app.logger.addHandler(stream_handler)
+        # End of Heroku stdout logs
         else:
             if not os.path.exists('logs'):
                 os.mkdir('logs')